- Total units 24 Units

 The minor in Environmental Studies equips students with a broad understanding of (i) the complex and often conflicting, interrelationships between human societies and their environment; and (ii) the strategies, or sets of strategies that are available to address our most intractable environmental problems.
 Reflecting the complexity of human-environment relationships, the minor in Environmental Studies offers a range of possible study areas, from natural ecological and earth system processes; through environmental management, resource use and policy, to cultural ecology and the history of environmental change, perception and philosophy.

-The breadth of disciplinary coverage means that the courses relevant to this minor are taught across several ANU Colleges, including Arts and Social Sciences, Business and Economics, Law, and Medicine, Biology and Environment.
+The breadth of disciplinary coverage means that the courses relevant to this minor are taught across several ANU Colleges, including Arts and Social Sciences; Asia and the Pacific; Business and Economics; Law; and Medicine, Biology and Environment.
 Different coherent approaches and areas of focus are achieved by grouping these courses to meet students' particular interests, ranging from a concentration on those natural resources that provide the essential economic foundations for society through to the study of more general aspects of the environment affecting quality of life.
 A common theme is the interactivity between humans and their environment at the individual and societal levels, as well as global, regional and local scale change processes.
 The minor in Environmental Studies provides students with the multidisciplinary perspectives, skills and knowledge to engage meaningfully with the complex problems facing societies and the environment in the 21st century.

 Upon successful completion, students will have the knowledge and skills to:

-- Understand the connections between human culture, institutions and policies and environmental systems and change.
+- Understand at a basic level the connections between human culture, institutions and policies and environmental systems and change.